aws-samples/aws-mlu-explain/README.md

 **Title**: [The Bias Variance Tradeoff](https://mlu-explain.github.io/bias-variance/)

-**Summary**: Understand the tradeoff between under- and over-fitting models, how it relates to bias and variance, and explore interactive examples related to LASSO and KNN.
+**Summary**: Understand the tradeoff between under- and over-fitting models, how it relates to bias and variance, and explore interactive examples related to LOESS and KNN.

 **Code**: [/code/bias-variance/](/code/bias-variance)